 Is the water from the rock story the same incident in Exodus 17 and Numbers 20 or are they two separate incidents?

 |Exodus 17:1-3, 5-6

-Then the LORD said to Moses, “Pass before the people and take with you some of the elders of Israel; and take in your hand your staff with which you struck the Nile, and go.
+Then all the congregation of the sons of Israel journeyed by stages from the wilderness of Sin, according to the command of the LORD, and camped at Rephidim, and there was no water for the people to drink.Therefore the people quarreled with Moses and said, “Give us water that we may drink.” . . .But the people thirsted there for water; and they grumbled against Moses and said, “Why, now, have you brought us up from Egypt, to kill us and our children and our livestock with thirst?”Then the LORD said to Moses, “Pass before the people and take with you some of the elders of Israel; and take in your hand your staff with which you struck the Nile, and go.
 “Behold, I will stand before you there on the rock at Horeb; and you shall strike the rock, and water will come out of it, that the people may drink.”
 And Moses did so in the sight of the elders of Israel.
 (NASB)

-Then Moses and Aaron came in from the presence of the assembly to the doorway of the tent of meeting, and fell on their faces.
+. . . the whole congregation, came to the wilderness of Zin in the first month; and the people stayed at Kadesh.
+Now Miriam died there and was buried there.
+And there was no water for the congregation;and they assembled themselves against Moses and Aaron.
+The people thus contended with Moses and spoke, saying, “If only we had perished when our brothers perished before the LORD!
+“Why then have you brought the LORD’S assembly into this wilderness, for us and our beasts to die here?
+“And why have you made us come up from Egypt, to bring us in to this wretched place?
+It is not a place of grain or figs or vines or pomegranates, nor is there water to drink.”Then Moses and Aaron came in from the presence of the assembly to the doorway of the tent of meeting, and fell on their faces.
 Then the glory of the LORD appeared to them; and the LORD spoke to Moses, saying, “Take the rod; and you and your brother Aaron assemble the congregation and speak to the rock before their eyes, that it may yield its water.
 You shall thus bring forth water for them out of the rock and let the congregation and their beasts drink.”
 (NASB)

 Now it came about in the first month of the second year, on the first day of the month, that the tabernacle was erected.
-(NASB) Exodus 40:17
+Exodus 40:17 (NASB)

 But the events recorded in Numbers start one month later.

 Then the LORD spoke to Moses in the wilderness of Sinai, in the tent of meeting, on the first of the second month, in the second year after they had come out of the land of Egypt.
-(NASB) Numbers 1:1
+Numbers 1:1 (NASB)

 And it came about in the fortieth year, on the first day of the eleventh month, that Moses spoke to the children of Israel.
-(NASB) Deuteronomy 1:3
+Deuteronomy 1:3 (NASB)

 The details of the two events are also different.
 In the first one, God told Moses to strike the rock.
 In the second one, God told him to speak to the rock.
 The rock was a symbol of Christ (1 Corinthians 10:1-4).
 Figuratively speaking, Jesus had already been struck.
-The next time God did not want Him struck again, but to be spoken to.
+The next time God did not want Him struck figuratively again, but to be spoken to.
 Another interesting fact is that Miriam was alive at the time of the exodus; but just before the second event, Miraim died (Num.
 20:1).
 The first event occurred in the wilderness of Sin and the second occurred in the wilderness of Zin.

 The second event was also tragic as Moses sinned and lost the right to enter the Promised Land.
 He sinned by becoming angry at the people, but the sin that cost him the right to enter the promised land was his lack of faithfulness.
 Notice God’s curious statement in Numbers 20:

 God’s comment that Moses “did not believe Me” is explained in Deuteronomy.

 . . . because you broke faith with Me in the midst of the sons of Israel at the waters of Meribah-kadesh, in the wilderness of Zin . . .
-(NASB) Deuteronomy 32:51
+Deuteronomy 32:51 (NASB)

-The Hebrew word for “broke faith” has the idea of “unfaithful, not loyal, and deceit.”
+The Hebrew word for “broke faith” has the idea of “unfaithful, not loyal, and deceitful.”
 He was not faithful.
 In a sense, God was depending on him and he “let God down.”
 Moses’ sin occurred in his heart before he hit the rock.
 He was unfaithful.

 There are times in our lives when we have been unfaithful.
 So why did God punish Moses so severely?
 Because his relationship with God was like no other man’s.
 He is described as a humble man and a great prophet.
 God granted him a special relationship and in return expected Moses to be faithful.
 What a lesson for us!
 God calls us to be faithful in all that we do.
 Let’s ask God to make us faithful men and women.
 A special relationship with God calls for faithfulness.
 Let’s ask the Holy Spirit to help us be faithful.